WAF Bypass

 3. The scanner merges the WAF's extra encoders into your encoder list and adds the WAF's mutation list to the payload generator.

-4. Payload mutations are capped (3 variants per base payload) so request volume stays sane.
+4. Payload mutations are capped (4 variants per base payload) so request volume stays sane.
+The cap only applies once a WAF is detected, so the extra effort lands exactly on the scans that need it.

 This is all on by default.
 You only touch flags if you want to disable or steer it.